Make a tangible difference in a person’s life with one of the best speech therapy degrees.

 - Anatomy and Physiology of the Speech-Language and Hearing Mechanisms

 Nova Southeastern University is noted for its distance learning offerings.
-Speech pathology students can take classes in-person, online, or both.
+Speech pathology students can take classes in person, online, or both.
 Additionally, students can video conference to access remote classes, participating as if they were in the course.
 NSU offers a master’s level program for students who wish to continue their studies.

 Texas Christian University

 Texas Christian University provides students with an outstanding and traditional college experience.
 From its active student community to nationally acclaimed sports teams, TCU is a high-quality school.
-And thankfully, their speech language pathology program is no exception.
-Students enrolled in the B.S. in speech language pathology will take a balanced curriculum with 39 or more core credits and 43 credits in the SLP major.
+And thankfully, their speech-language pathology program is no exception.

 Some required major classes include: